-Dependent upon the type of action taken, disciplinary records are maintained on file in the office of the Executive Dean for Student Services and Enrollment for specific periods of time.
+Dependent upon the type of action taken, disciplinary records are maintained on file in the office of the Executive Dean of Student Services for specific periods of time.

 - Not in Violation: One calendar year, unless involved in additional violations within the one calendar year period. - Warning, Loss of Privilege, Restitution, Withdrawal from Class, Limited Access, Counseling or Education Seminars: One calendar year, unless the student has engaged in additional violations within the one calendar year period.